Articles in this section

 Category / Section

-How to map, change or remove custom domain
+How to map a custom domain

 Published:

-By default, your help center’s web address will be a Bold Desk subdomain such as “example.bolddesk.com".
-However, you can map your own custom subdomain like “support.yourcompany.com” which brings you to your customer’s site.
+By default, your help center’s web address will be a BoldDesk subdomain such as “example.bolddesk.com".
+However, you can map your custom subdomain like “support.yourcompany.com” which brings you to your customer’s site.

-Check out this video on how to set up a custom domain
+Check out this video on how to set up a custom domain.

 1. Navigate through the Agent Portal > Admin Module > Customer Portal > General settings page.